 - Quick reply buttons (on some platforms)

 Here’s the critical distinction: “Instagram DM bot” is a broad term.
 It covers both legitimate automation tools and sketchy software that violates Instagram’s Terms of Service.
 The technology behind each is completely different.
+Our complete guide to Instagram DM automation breaks down every aspect of the official API system.

 How Instagram DM Bots Work (API vs Scraping)